Easy DIY Christmas Simmer Pot Mason Jar Gifts

-These easy DIY Christmas simmer pot mason jar gifts are such a gorgeous and inexpensive gift idea for neighbors, coworkers, teachers, and friends.
+These easy DIY Christmas simmer pot mason jar gifts are such a gorgeous and inexpensive gift idea for teachers, coworkers, neighbors, and friends.
 Perfect for a small gift exchange, too!
 Snag the free printable labels at the bottom of the page to make some great Christmas gifts for others.

-In this 12 day series, I’m sharing some fun holiday inspiration as we prepare our homes for gathering with others this Christmas.
-Today is one of my favorite ideas: assembling Christmas simmer pot mason jar gifts.
-These make great hostess gifts, guest gifts for company coming to visit, or gifts for anyone who loves to make their homes feel warm and inviting!
+These also make great hostess gifts, guest gifts for company coming to visit, or gifts for anyone who loves to make their homes feel warm and inviting!

 The scent that a Christmas simmer pot offers in a home is absolutely unbelievable – it’s just about the coziest, comforting thing you’ll ever smell other than a delicious, piping hot meal coming out of the oven.
 I have a simmer pot running in my house several times a week during the fall and Christmas seasons.
 They’re just so easy to assemble, and the scent it puts out is so amazing.

-Because this homemade Christmas stovetop potpourri really does make a house smell incredible, and because the natural ingredients are just so gorgeous all together, it makes for a wonderful Christmas gift, and it’s perfect for this Home for the Holidays series – this Christmas simmer pot gives homes some great holiday spirit!
-(Be sure to check out the other bits of inspiration in this series!)
+Because this homemade Christmas stovetop potpourri really does make a house smell incredible, and because the natural ingredients are just so gorgeous all together, it makes for a wonderful Christmas gift.

 And, not only does it make a great gift because it’s cozy and gorgeous, this is such a great gift to give away in bulk because they’re so inexpensive and simple to assemble.
 You can assemble several mason jars at one time, and with these free printable mason jar labels (that you can snag at the bottom of this page), you can make the gift feel a little more personal and customized while also having a convenient way to share the directions for how to use the simmer pot ingredients.